pinely-international/tama/docs/docs/learn/guides/view-transitions.md

 - When `this.view.set` is called with a different value, the transitions state moves to **pending**.
 You can read `this.view.transitions.state` or `snapshot` to inspect what is being swapped.
 - The queue enters the **running** state before the first transition handler executes.
 - The previous view remains active until every handler has either called `await transit()` or finished execution.
-Proton always calls the callback at the end of the handler to avoid deadlocks, so you can safely perform clean-ups without worrying about breaking the queue.
+Tama always calls the callback at the end of the handler to avoid deadlocks, so you can safely perform clean-ups without worrying about breaking the queue.
-- After the swap concludes, Proton resets the state back to **idle**.
+- After the swap concludes, Tama resets the state back to **idle**.

 ## Working with the View Transition API